-We have introduced a heuristic mapping method and prototype mapping system, iMapper, that supports the process of semi-automatic ontology mapping.
+We have introduced a heuristic mapping method and prototype mapping system that support the process of semi-automatic ontology mapping.
 The approach is based on the idea of semantic enrichment.
 The proposed functionality facilitates the mapping process in that the semantic heterogeneity and the risk for anomalies are reduced.
 Furthermore, the cognitive overload of the user is reduced in the manual part of the mapping process.

-The approach can be applied in several other different contexts.
+The approach can be applied in several other different contexts, because of the domain independent nature of the approach.
 One such context is documents retrieval and publication between different web portals.
 Users may conform to their local ontologies through which the web portals are organized.
 It is desirable to have support for automated exchange of documents between the portals and still let the users keep their perspectives.
-Service matching is yet another candidate to apply the method.
-Assume a situation where there are some service description hierarchies (the MIT process handbook for instance [17]) and the provider and the requester use different classification schema.
-By using the extension descriptions of the service hierarchies, we can compute a feature vector for each service concept.
+Service matching is yet another candidate to apply the method, though we have to assume that there are some service description hierarchies (the MIT process handbook for instance [18]) and that the provider and the requester are using different classification schemas.
+By using the extension description of the service hierarchy, we can compute a feature vector for each service node.
 Then the matching can be conducted by calculating the distance between the representative feature vectors.